Whooping Cough Outbreak in Santa Cruz County

 - cough causes vomiting

 If you know you or your child have been exposed to someone diagnosed with whooping cough, see your doctor for a medical evaluation.
-If you received an Exposure Notice, bring the Exposure Notice with you to the medical appointment.
+If you received an Exposure Notice from a school, childcare, or workplace, bring the Exposure Notice with you to the medical appointment.